usnistgov/SpherIndent/README.md

 python spherIndent.py

+The Background.jpg file is not needed to run SpherIndent.
+Download it and use it with VS Code.
+Sometimes it works with Spyder, but it does not affect the software.

 ## Examples
 Examples are provided in the associated peer-reviewed publication [[1]](#references).
 The examples leverage the public dataset in [[2]](#references).